-Sub-Exams: The students will be subjected to two scheduled written exams, first
+The students will be subjected to two scheduled written exams, first Sub-Exams:

-Quizzes: (3-5) quizzes of (10-15) minutes will be conducted during the
+(3-5) guizzes of (10-15) minutes will be conducted during the Ouizzes:

-Homework and projects: Tutorials sheets will be handed out to the students and homework should be solved individually and submitted before or on a set
+Tutorials sheets will be handed out to the students and homework Homework and projects:

-Collective Brain storming and collective discussions will be carried out during
+Brain storming and collective discussions will be carried out during Collective any lecture.

-Participation: any lecture.
 Individual student will be assessed accordingly.
+Participation: